pranavpeter2050/community/README.md

 ## PWA - Precaching

 Build the App for Production & Switch to Live Backend.
 To build the PWA app for production, run `quasar build -m pwa`.
+To deploy the app in Firebase Hosting, run `firebase deploy`.
+We have made a script to run the above commands, `npm run deploy`.
+See `package.json: line 10`.

 ## Interesting